wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 ### Enabling distributed throttling

-1. Lets create a microgateway project.
+1. Let's create a microgateway project.

     1. Navigate to a preferred workspace folder using the command line.
 (This location is used to run the Microgateway commands and to generate Microgateway artifacts.)
     2. Create a project using the command given below,